aparx/bukkit-gui/README.md

 # bukkit-gui
-The most sophisticated open-source inventory library for Bukkit.
+The most sophisticated open-source inventory library for Bukkit.<br/>
+This library is based on [bommons](https://github.com/aparx/bommons) - a Bukkit library for common utilities.

 ## Ideology
 The idea behind bukkit-gui is to be able to easily create very complex but also very simple inventories, that act as a user interface, with which a player or group of players can easily interact with.
 Inventories are updated in an interval automatically, or when players interact with items that are clickable.<br/><br/>
 In bukkit-gui an inventory is represented by a class that wraps around a mutable content attribute, which can be updated at any time.
-This content is an abstract class, which can represent virtually anything happening on a 2D plane.
+This content is an abstract class, which can represent virtually anything happening on a 2D pane.
 There are very useful default content views, that enable virtually anything: from layers, to pagination, to simple pages evolving around filling material.

 ## Basic example
 A quite basic, but yet advanced example is the following: